Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 </table>

 This is the confusion matrix of logistic regression.
 Each column is an original class, each row is a predicted class.
-The overall accuracy is
+Overall accuracy measures the fraction of accurate predictions among all observations.
+The overall accuracy is:

     ## [1] 0.6849315

-Sensitivity measures the fraction of accurate predictions among each original class (column).
+Sensitivity measures the fraction of accurate predictions in each original class (column).
 The sensitivities are:

     ## Class: canteen    Class: home   Class: other
     ##      0.6111111      0.7619048      0.5384615

+For example, in *canteen* column, there are **abba** accurate predictions out of **bbaa**.

 ### Random forest